 Studies have been conducted to benchmark the prevailing NPS® scores in each industry.

-For example, the lowest NPS® score for auto dealers is 20.
-Whereas, the highest NPS® score for TV/Internet services is 19.
+For example, the lowest NPS® score for Internet Service is 27.
+Whereas, the highest NPS® score for Airlines is 71.
 If these two scores are compared equally, it will depict a wrong picture of customer loyalty.

 Now, this brings us to the big question?
 What is a good Net promoter score®?